newtdb/db/doc/getting-started.rst

           return self.lists[name]

 Here, we used a ``BTree`` as the basis of our container.
-BTrees are mapping objects that keep data sorted on thier keys.
+BTrees are mapping objects that keep data sorted on their keys.

-BTrees handle very large collections well, because, when they get large, they spread their data over multiple database records, reducing the amound of data read and written and allowing collections that would be too large to keep in memory at once.
+BTrees handle very large collections well, because, when they get large, they spread their data over multiple database records, reducing the amount of data read and written and allowing collections that would be too large to keep in memory at once.

 With this, building up the database could look like: